History of the MRT (Singapore): Changi Airport Extension

-North East line
+North East Line

-The North East line, the first line operated by SBS Transit and among the first fully automated heavy rail lines in the world, opened on 20 June 2003, except for Woodleigh and Buangkok stations.
+The North East Line, the first line operated by SBS Transit and among the first fully automated heavy rail lines in the world, opened on 20 June 2003, except for Woodleigh and Buangkok stations.
 System problems delayed the line six months from the scheduled opening date of December 2002.
-The construction period of the North East line was fraught with many delays and some budget problems.
+The construction period of the North East Line was fraught with many delays and some budget problems.
 It marked the pinnacle of a long and chequered history of over two decades since the conception of the line had taken place along with that of the original system which was eventually completed in 1990.

 Up to May 2005, the line was running at a deficit.
-Although line operator, SBS Transit, managed a yearly overall profit as profits from its public bus service exceed the losses from its operation of the North East line.
+Although line operator, SBS Transit, managed a yearly overall profit as profits from its public bus service exceed the losses from its operation of the North East Line.
 Running from HarbourFront where Singapore's former World Trade Centre building lies to Punggol to the northeast of the island, this line allowed for previously isolated or distanced areas to be linked up with the rest of Singapore by rail.
 Buangkok opened on 15 January 2006 and Woodleigh opened on 20 June 2011.

-Circle line
+Circle Line

 On 28 May 2009, 5.6 km of the Circle Line opened from Bartley to Marymount.
 On 17 April 2010, another 11.1 km of the Circle Line from Bartley to Dhoby Ghaut commenced operation.
 On 8 October 2011, the remaining 16.6 km from Marymount to HarbourFront commenced operation, marking the full completion of the line which took 10 years to complete, primarily delayed due to the Nicoll Highway collapse.
 On 14 January 2012, the 2.4 km of the Circle Line extension from Promenade to Marina Bay commenced operation.

-Downtown line
+Downtown Line

 The Downtown Line is the fifth Mass Rapid Transit line in Singapore and opened in three stages, on 22 December 2013, 27 December 2015 and 21 October 2017 respectively.
 When fully completed, the line will be about 44 km long with 36 stations and serve about half a million commuters daily, making it the longest underground and driverless MRT line in Singapore.
 Travelling from one end to the other will take about 65 minutes.

-On 15 August 2014, the Downtown Line 3 Extension was announced, in conjunction with the announcement of the Thomson-East Coast MRT Line.
-Two additional stations, Xilin MRT station and Sungei Bedok MRT station will be added to the Downtown Line, with Sungei Bedok as an interchange station with the Thomson-East Coast Line.
+On 15 August 2014, the Downtown Line 3 Extension was announced, in conjunction with the announcement of the Thomson–East Coast Line.
+Two additional stations, Xilin MRT station and Sungei Bedok MRT station will be added to the Downtown Line, with Sungei Bedok as an interchange station with the Thomson–East Coast Line.
 It will add an additional 2.2 km to the line with the extension.
-Due in 2025, Stage 3 will join the current East West and future Thomson-East Coast lines that runs through Marine Parade.
+Due in 2026, Stage 3 will join the current East–West and future Thomson–East Coast Lines that runs through Marine Parade.